Your cart

 This exhibition is a collaboration between artist duo Praiva Raiva and Phatcharaphan Raiva, which showcases the perfect blend of painting and sculpture.
 Phatcharaphan uses watercolors to draw on paper.
 Meanwhile, Praiva creates three-dimensional (3D) sculptures.
 Praiva’s sculptures are rich in imagination and full of life force. which was inspired by the experience of living in isolation.
 While Phatcharaphan’s work tells stories and conveys messages in each period of life that is constantly changing.
 It’s like everyone’s life.
 Before working with my husband on this project Phatcharaphan’s watercolors often capture the subtlety and lively movement of nature.
 Especially the energy from flowers. which many people overlook Although the concepts and artworks of both of them are different, But they all value similar things.
 That is the life force of the nature around us. in a different perspective They try to convey beauty through art based on experiences and feelings. while still maintaining the standard of beauty perfectly.

-This question arose when I was challenged with the statement, “Your actions and attitudes are not like a Thai person’s at all.”
+**Is it true that to be “Thai” one must strictly adhere to the characteristics defined by the Thai state?** This question arose when I was challenged with the statement, “Your actions and attitudes are not like a Thai person’s at all.”
 This moment sparked the inspiration and motivation for my long-term project spanning from 2019 to 2024, titled “Decentralized Thainess – Diverse Perspectives on Thainess.”

 Pongpon Preechanon (Pong), a contemporary artist residing in Bangkok, Thailand, holds a degree in Painting from Silpakorn University.
 His artistic journey began with an innate passion cultivated during his childhood, sparked by exposure to art through television.
 While formally educated, Pong’s artistic prowess predominantly stems from his self-taught exploration and dedication.